matrix-org/matrix-spec/README.md

 * `/data-definitions`: Bits of structured data consumable by Matrix implementations.
 * `/meta`: Documentation relating to the spec's processes that are otherwise untracked (release instructions, etc).
 * `/scripts`: Various scripts for generating the spec and validating its contents.
-* `/packages`: Various packages for shipping spec files like OpenAPI/swagger bindings and data definitions.
+* `/packages`: Various packages for shipping spec files like OpenAPI bindings and data definitions.

 ## Authoring changes to the spec